 - Reputational damage

-On the other hand, potential customers are more likely to do business with a company who they can trust with their information.
-An SOC 2 report can prove you’re a step ahead of the competition in this regard.
+On the other hand, potential customers are more likely to do business with a company that they can trust with their information.
+A SOC 2 report can prove you’re a step ahead of the competition in this regard.

 #8: How Much Does SOC 2 Compliance Cost?

 Proving your commitment to cybersecurity isn’t cheap.
 Generating an SOC 2 report can be an extensive and expensive process, regardless of which type of report chosen.
 According to one estimate, a type 1 report can cost anywhere from $20 to $60 thousand dollars, and a type 2 report can exceed $80 thousand dollars.
 But these prices aren’t just for the reports themselves.

 There are various other costs involved beyond the actual price paid to an auditor.